chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

 @par Hardware and Software environment

-  - This example runs on and STM32F429xx/439xx devices.
+  - This application runs on and STM32F429xx/439xx devices.

-  - This example has been tested with STMicroelectronics STM324x9I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM324x9I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.